-Unless otherwise noted, all sessions will be held in the Indiana University Memorial Union Frangipani Room in Bloomington, IN.
+All sessions will be held in the Indiana University Memorial Union Frangipani Room in Bloomington, IN unless otherwise noted.
 Attendance at all sessions is mandatory except by permission.

 11:00 am - 12:00 pm